-When ADOT receives a DBE application from a company certified in another state, ADOT may, at its discretion certify that company without further procedures.
-If an out of state company wants to obtain certification in this manner, the firm must provide to ADOT a copy of its certification notice from the home state.
-ADOT would be responsible for verifying the validity of the out of state certification.
+When ADOT receives a DBE application from a company certified in another state, ADOT may, at its discretion, certify that company without further procedures.
+If an out-of-state company wants to obtain certification in this manner, the firm must provide ADOT a copy of its certification notice from the home-state DOT.
+ADOT will be responsible for verifying the validity of the out-of-state certification.

-If ADOT chooses not to accept certification based on the home state evaluation, the applicant firm must provide a complete copy of the application form, all supporting documents and any other information that needs to be submitted.
-Once ADOT receives all of the necessary information ADOT must request a copy of the home state onsite report within 7 days of receipt of the application.
+If ADOT chooses not to accept certification based on the home-state DOT evaluation, the applicant firm must provide a complete copy of the application form, all supporting documents and any other information that needs to be submitted.
+Once ADOT receives all of the necessary information, ADOT must request a copy of the home-state onsite report within seven days of receipt of the application.

-If ADOT agrees with the home state determination, ADOT must send the applicant firm a notice that it is certified and place the firm on the AZUCP directory of DBE certified firms within 60 days from the date on which ADOT received all the requested information.
+If ADOT agrees with the home-state determination, ADOT must send the applicant firm a notice that it is certified and place the firm on the AZUCP directory of DBE certified firms within 60 days from the date on which ADOT received all the requested information.